robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

-and ecological sub-disciplines is impressive, only recently has the role of animal space use been considered in describing the causes and consequences of the social environment in the context of (1) phenotypes and individual fitness (Webber & Vander Wal 2018), (2) movement ecology and collective movement (Bode et al. 2011), and (3) habitat selection and space use (He et al. 2019).
+and ecological sub-disciplines is impressive, only recently has the role of animal space use been considered in describing the causes and consequences of the social environment in the context of (1) phenotypes and individual fitness
+(<span class="citeproc-not-found" data-reference-id="Webber_2018">**???**</span>),
+(2) movement ecology and collective movement (Bode, Wood, and Franks 2011), and (3) habitat selection and space use (He, Maldonado-Chaparro, and Farine 2019).
 Importantly, much of the work linking space use and the social environment has been theoretical and empirical studies are lacking (but see Peignier et al. 2019; Pinter-Wollman 2015;
 Strandburg-Peshkin et al. 2015; 2017).
 Here, we discuss the role mutlilayer networks within the emerging integration of social and spatial ecology within the behavioural ecology literature.